mlrun/mlrun/docs/install/remote.md

  mlrun config set -a http://localhost:8080
  ```

-It will create the following environment file:
+It creates the following environment file:
 ```
 # this is an env file
 MLRUN_DBPATH=http://localhost:8080